-- a. directing Defendant New GM to "top-up" the Salaried Plan in the same manner as it is topping up the union-affiliated plans, providing additional loan assistance to New GM if necessary; or - b. by requiring Defendant New GM to distribute the funds it has allocated to the union-affiliated plans in equal measure with the Salaried Plan; or - c. through such other relief as this Court deems appropriate. - Delphi retirees, New GM was acting as a governmental actor such that its actions are subject to Constitutional standards.
-As described in this First Amended Complaint, the federal government is the majority shareholder of New GM and its largest creditor, and was extensively involved in questions related to the outcome of pension benefits to Delphi's retirees.
-As such it exercised significant coercive power and provided significant encouragement to New GM in connection with the benefits decision such that New GM's ultimate decision in the regard must be deemed to be that of the government, or at least that the government was a joint participant in the decision.
+62. Plaintiffs also allege that the Treasury Defendants are responsible for the decision to provide pension top-ups to only those Delphi retirees associated with particular unions, and not to Plaintiffs.
+As described in this Second Amended Complaint, at all relevant times, the federal government was the majority shareholder and a significant creditor of New GM, and was extensively involved in questions related to the outcome of pension benefits to Delphi's retirees.
+As such it exercised significant coercive power and provided significant encouragement to New GM in connection with the benefits decision such that New GM's ultimate decision in this regard must be deemed to be that of the government, or at least that the government was a joint participant in the decision.
 See San Francisco Arts & Athletics, Inc. v.
 United States Olympic Committee, 483 U.S. 522 (1987).
-Moreover, because the Treasury Department was extensively entwined with New GM's management and control in making the decision, New GM must be deemed a governmental actor.
+Moreover, because the Treasury Defendants were extensively entwined with New GM's management and control in making the decision, New GM must be deemed a governmental actor.
 See Brentwood Academy v.
-Tennesee Secondary Sch.
-Athletic Ass'n, 531 U.S. 288, 296 (2001). - 63.
-Plaintiffs seek specific relief against New GM as a governmental actor, directing it:
+Tennessee Secondary Sch.
+Athletic Ass 'n, 531 U.S. 288, 296 (2001).

-- a. to "top-up" the Salaried Plan in the same manner as it is topping up the unionaffiliated plans; or - to distribute the funds it has allocated to the union-affiliated plans in equal measure with the Salaried Plan; or - c. through such other relief as this Court deems appropriate. - 64.
-Plaintiffs seek compensatory and punitive damages against Defendants New GM and Defendants Bloom, Geithner Rattner and DOES 1-50 in their personal capacities, for denying Plaintiffs the same benefits provided to the similarly situated union-affiliated retirees on the basis of their non-union affiliation, in violation of their rights to equal protection under the Fifth Amendment of the Untied States Constitution.
+63. Plaintiffs seek compensatory and punitive damages against Defendants Bloom, Geithner Rattner and DOES 1-50 in their personal capacities, for denying Plaintiffs the same benefits provided to the similarly situated union-affiliated retirees on the basis of their non-union affiliation, in violation of their rights to equal protection under the Fifth Amendment of the Untied States Constitution.
 In Bivens v.
 Six Unknown Named Agents of the Federal Bureau of Narcotics, 403 U.S. 388, 389 (1971), the Supreme Court authorized a federal cause of action for monetary damages against individual federal officers alleged to have violated constitutional rights.
 In Davis v.
-Passman, 442 U.S. 228 (1979), the Court recognized the availability of a Bivens action for an alleged violation of the equal protection component of the Fifth Amendment. - 65.
-Plaintiffs do not seek damages from the Treasury Department or the Auto Task Force under this claim, or from Defendants Geithner, Bloom or Rattner in their official capacities.
-Rather, Plaintiffs seek these damages against these individuals in their individual capacities, as authorized by Bivens and its progeny.
+Passman, 442 U.S. 228 (1979), the Court recognized the availability of a Bivens action for an alleged violation of the equal protection component of the Fifth Amendment.

+64. Plaintiffs do not seek damages from the Treasury Defendants.
+Rather, Plaintiffs seek these damages from Defendants Geithner, Bloom and Rattner, in their individual capacities, as authorized by Bivens and its progeny.